 After completing this workshop, participants will be able to:

 The first day of the workshop will focus on applying key instructional methods to design courses for how people learn.
 Participants will learn how to develop their ideas using storyboards; how to create, structure and present content in an engaging way; and how to test learners’ knowledge with effective assessments.
 By the end of the first session, participants will have begun preparing the first draft of their storyboard.
 They will then have a chance to continue their storyboard independently before returning for the second session, which will be structured as a trouble-shooting workshop.

 eLearning and Instructional Design

 Building a Course

 Participants will continue to work on their storyboards under guidance from the workshop facilitator.
 The session will be structured as a practical trouble-shooting workshop.
-Participants will be introduced to some practical examples of instructional design, but thy will also be able to discuss any problems or queries they have encountered in their own work since the first session.
+Participants will be guided through some practical examples of instructional design, as well as being able to discuss any problems or queries they have encountered in their own work since the first session.